yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/tutorials.md

 url: "/get-started/with-tyk-hybrid/tutorials"
 ---

-> **NOTE**: Our Hybrid offering has been superseded by Tyk Multi-Cloud.
+> **NOTE**: Tyk Multi-Cloud has superseded our Hybrid offering.
 See [Tyk Multi-Cloud](https://tyk.io/api-gateway/cloud/#multi-cloud) for more details.
-The Hybrid tutorials will still be relevant to our new Multi-Cloud.
+You can get a free 30 day trial of Tyk Multi-Cloud.

 ## Get Started with Tyk Hybrid: Tutorials